 - The amount of porn viewed is the strongest predictor (by far) of actual porn addiction or belief that someone is addicted to porn.

 - The “perceived addiction” studies (or any study that uses the CPUI-9) does not, in fact, assess “perceived porn addiction” or “belief in porn addiction” or “self-labeling as an addict,” let alone distinguish “perceived” from actual addiction.

-Background about the CPUI-9 – and how it always produces badly skewed results
+Background on the CPUI-9 and how it badly skews results

 In the last few years Dr. Joshua Grubbs has authored a series of studies correlating porn users’ religiosity, hours of porn use, moral disapproval, and other variables with scores on his 9-item questionnaire “The Cyber Pornography Use Inventory” (CPUI-9).
 In an odd decision that has lead to much misunderstanding of his findings, Dr. Grubbs refers to his subjects’ total CPUI-9 score as “perceived pornography addiction.”
 This gives the false impression that his CPUI-9 instrument somehow indicates the degree to which a subject merely “perceives” he is addicted (rather than being actually addicted).
 But no instrument can do that, and certainly not this one.

 To say it another way, the phrase “perceived pornography addiction” indicates nothing more than a number: the total score on the following 9-item pornography-use questionnaire with its three extraneous questions about guilt and shame.
 It doesn’t sort the wheat from the chaff in terms of perceived vs. genuine addiction.
 Nor does the CPUI-9 assess actual porn addiction.

 Perceived Compulsivity Section

 - I believe I am addicted to Internet pornography.